Cleveland Drunk Driving Accident Lawyer

 Drunk driving is a hot topic across the state, with organizations like Mothers Against Drunk Driving (MADD) and BeMyDD (Be My Designated Driver) taking action to raise awareness of the problem and create solutions.

 But even with these steps, drunk drivers are still a problem for Cleveland drivers.
-For over 30 years, Slater & Zurz, Cleveland drunk driving accident lawyers, have been representing families who have been victims of drunk-driving-related collisions.
+For over 31 years, Slater & Zurz, personal injury attorneys in Cleveland, have been representing families who have been victims of drunk-driving-related collisions.

 If you or someone you love has been injured or was killed in a DUI-related accident, we can help.
 Call us today at (440) 557-2861 for a free consultation about your case.